Dosing & Uses

 Patient Handout

-lidocaine HCl topical
+lidocaine HCl injection

-OVERDOSE: This medicine may be harmful if inhaled or swallowed.
-If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+OVERDOSE: If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include: drowsiness, irregular heartbeat, seizures.

-Information last revised November 2022.
-Copyright(c) 2022 First Databank, Inc.
+Information last revised July 2016.
+Copyright(c) 2023 First Databank, Inc.

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.